23 de febrero de 2026 • AgenticSEO • 3 min de lectura

 - Month 9-12: Competing for head terms, establishing domain authority

-We’ll need 15-30 referring domains to compete in the “seo automation” SERP (currently winnable by DR 37-70 sites).
-For “semantic seo,” we’ll need 30-70+ referring domains (DR 74-91 sites dominate).
+I’ll need 15-30 referring domains to compete in the “seo automation” SERP (currently winnable by DR 37-70 sites).
+For “semantic seo,” I’ll need 30-70+ referring domains (DR 74-91 sites dominate).

 What’s Next